CFM Monitoring between CE and PE Devices

 ID information in the TLV, respectively.

-You can enable Junos OS to send the sender ID TLV at the global
+You can enable Junos OS to send the Sender ID TLV at the global level by using the set

-level by using the set protocols oam ethernet connectivity-fault-management
+protocols oam ethernet connectivity-fault-management sendid-tlv

-command.
-If the sender ID TLV is
+send-chassis-tlv command.
+If the Sender ID TLV is configured at the global

-configured at the global level, then the default maintenance domain,
+level, then the default maintenance domain, maintenance association, and the maintenance

-point (MIP) half function inherit this configuration.
+association intermediate point (MIP) half function inherit this configuration.

-You can also configure the sender ID TLV at the following hierarchy levels:
+You can also configure the Sender ID TLV at the following hierarchy levels:

-.[edit protocols oam ethernet connectivity-fault-management maintenance-domain maintenance-domain-name maintenance-association maintenance-association-name continuity-check]
+[edit protocols oam ethernet connectivity-fault-management][edit protocols oam ethernet connectivity-fault-management maintenance-domain maintenance-domain-name maintenance-association maintenance-association-name continuity-check]

-The sender ID TLV configuration at the maintenance-association level takes precedence over the global-level configuration.
+The Sender ID TLV configuration at the maintenance-association level takes

-The sender ID TLV is supported only for 802.1ag PDUs and is not supported for performance monitoring protocol data units (PDUs).
+The Sender ID TLV is supported only for 802.1ag PDUs and is not supported for performance monitoring protocol data units (PDUs).

 See Also

-Configuring MAC Flush Message Processing in CET Mode
+Configure MAC Flush Message Processing in CET Mode

 In carrier Ethernet transport (CET) mode, MX Series routers are used as provider edge (PE) routers, and Nokia Siemens Networks A2200 Carrier Ethernet Switches (referred to as E-domain devices) that run standard-based protocols are used in the access side.
 On the MX Series routers, VPLS pseudowires are configured dynamically through label distribution protocol (LDP).
 On the E-domain devices, topology changes are detected through connectivity fault management (CFM) sessions running between the E-domain devices and the MX Series PE routers.
 The MX Series PE routers can bring the carrier Ethernet interface down if there is CFM connectivity loss.
 This triggers a local MAC flush as well as a targeted label distribution protocol (T-LDP) MAC flush notification that gets sent towards the remote MX Series PEs to trigger MAC flush on them.